-In view of the central role of randomness in complexity theory (as evident, say, in the study of pseudorandomness, probabilistic proof systems, and cryptography), one may wonder as to whether the randomness needed for the various applications can be obtained in real-life.
+Randomness extractors.
+In view of the central role of randomness in complexity theory (as evident, say, in the study of pseudorandomness, probabilistic proof systems, and cryptography), one may wonder as to whether the randomness needed for the various applications can be obtained in real life.
 One specific question, which received a lot of attention, is the possibility of "purifying" randomness (or "extracting good randomness from bad sources").
-That is, can we use "defected" sources of randomness in order to implement almost perfect sources of randomness.
-The answer depends, of course, on the model of such defected sources.
-This study turned out to be related to complexity theory, where the most tight connection is between some type of randomness extractors and some type of pseudorandom generators.
+That is, can we use "defective" sources of randomness in order to implement almost perfect sources of randomness.
+The answer depends, of course, on the model of such defective sources.
+This study turned out to be related to complexity theory, where the tightest connection is between a certain type of randomness extractor and a certain type of pseudorandom generator.

+Space complexity.
 So far we have focused on the time complexity of computational tasks, while relying on the natural association of efficiency with time.
 However, time is not the only resource one should care about.
-Another important resource is space: the amount of (temporary) memory consumed by the computation.
-The study of space-complexity has uncovered several fascinating phenomena, which seem to indicate a fundamental difference between space-complexity and time-complexity.
-For example, in the context of space-complexity, verifying proofs of validity of assertions (of any specific type) has the same complexity as verifying proofs of invalidity for the same type of assertions.
+Another important resource is space: The amount of (temporary) memory consumed by the computation.
+The study of space complexity has uncovered several fascinating phenomena, which seem to indicate a fundamental difference between space complexity and time complexity.
+For example, in the context of space complexity, verifying proofs of validity of assertions (of any specific type) has the same complexity as verifying proofs of invalidity for the same type of assertions.